public-people/scrape-news/README.md

 #### Output

-If the crawl command is working correctly, it will output a lot of information.
+If the crawl command above is working correctly, it will output a lot of information:

 e.g. after starting up it will find the sitemap and some articles that it will ignore in the sitemaps.